Dawn201314/BuildingTweaks/README.md

 # InstantBuild mod

 ## Description
-InstantBuild is a mod for __Green Hell__ that allows the player to instantly construct blueprints and finish the ones that are already placed.
+InstantBuild is a mod for __Green Hell__ that allows the player to instantly build blueprints and finish the ones that are already placed.

 ----